-New project management articles published on the web during the week of March 17 – 23.
-We read all of this stuff so you don’t have to!
+New project management articles published on the web during the week of October 27 – November 2.
+We give you a high-level view so you can read what interests you.
 Recommended:

 PM Best Practices

 - The second edition of Women Testers Magazine is now available.
 Not just for women or testers – this is some truly excellent content.
 Highly recommended!

 - John Goodpasture considers two views of “architecture.”